-It’s highly noticeable, but, more importantly, dangerously out of place.
+It’s highly noticeable and hideously out of place.

-There are a couple of ways on how to fix broken front bumper clips, the main culprit of front bumpers sagging to the point of completely falling off.
-The easiest, quickest, and most convenient of which is to use adhesion.
+There are a couple of ways to fix broken front bumper clips, the main culprit of front bumpers sagging to the point of completely falling off.
+The easiest, quickest, and most convenient of which is to simply replace the clips.

 A crude alternative to this, as shared in some car groups, is to use electrical tape.
 However, the quality of the results holds no promise.